MicrosoftTCE/tce-fellows/projects/civic-graph.md

 ## Subscriptions

 A subscription is a method of payment for Azure resources.
-Ideally, we (TCE) should have a single sponsorship subscription; we currently have multiple, as we're in a state of transition.
+Ideally, we (TCE) should have a single sponsorship subscription.
 Once a sponsorship subscription reaches the end of its life, it automatically converts to a Pay-as-you-go subscription, at which point charges begin accruing on the credit card specified with the subscription.
 To avoid this, a new sponsorship subscription should be requested at that time.

 ## Identity & Authentication Management (IAM)